univention/univention-corporate-server/doc/app-center/get_started.rst

 .. rubric:: UCR Template docker-compose file

 As stated above, the ``docker-compose.yml`` is a UCR template.
 This means that you are able to match the file to the environment of the Docker host.
-The `Univention Developer Reference
+The UCS Developer Reference contains more information about :ref:`UCR templates
-<univention-dev-reference_>`_ contains
-more about UCR templates, but the core mechanics are:
+<chap-ucr>`, but the core mechanics are:

 1. Although every ``docker-compose.yml`` is a UCR template, you may not notice it: Where no specific tags are used, the very content is used.